Skip to Main Content

 Parental Leave

-For those employers that employ more than 25 employees, the State of Louisiana requires that a female employee receive at least six weeks of disability leave on account of a normal pregnancy, childbirth, or related medical condition or a reasonable amount of time up to four months for a disability caused by pregnancy, childbirth, or related conditions.
+The State of Louisiana requires that covered employers provide female employees with at least six weeks of disability leave on account of a normal pregnancy, childbirth, or related medical condition, or a reasonable amount of time up to four months for a disability caused by pregnancy, childbirth, or related conditions.
 La.
 Rev. Stat. §§ 23:341, 23:342.
+A covered employer is defined as an employer who employs more than 25 employees within the state of Louisiana for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
 Employees returning from maternity leave are to be placed in the same or comparable position, consistent with staffing and business requirements.

 Additionally, under La.
 Rev. Stat. § 23:342, it is an unlawful employment practice for an employer to refuse to allow a female employee affected by "pregnancy, childbirth[,] or related medical conditions" to: (1) receive the same benefits or privileges provided to people not so affected who are similar in their inability to work, including to take disability, sick leave, or other accrued leave that is made available to temporarily disabled employees; and (2) to take leave on account of pregnancy for a reasonable period of time, provided such period shall not exceed four months.
 For this second circumstance, the female employee "shall be entitled to utilize any accrued vacation leave during this period of time."